 Systematic Investment Plan:

-When you invest with mutual funds, then it means you are investing in a Systematic Investment Plan.
+When you invest with mutual funds, you are investing in a Systematic Investment Plan.
 A SIP or Systematic Investment Plan is related to mutual funds and depends on the market for its returns.

 The minimum amount that you can invest with a SIP is Rs.500.
 Unlike a recurring deposit, the investment tenure and frequency can be monthly or quarterly, depending on your requirements.
 Depending on the schemes you choose, your SIP investment move towards equity or debts.

-The most important positive point is that when compared to a recurring deposit, the interest rate will be constant.
+The most important positive point is that the interest rate will be constant when compared to a recurring deposit.
 At the same time, an SIP has a variable interest rate that depends on the market for its ups and downs.
-The returns you gain with SIP mutual funds can range from 12 to 22% as per the last 5 to 10 years’ results.
+As a result, the returns you gain with SIP mutual funds can range from 12 to 22% as per the last 5 to 10 years’ results.

 The critical drawback against a SIP is that, though you make a regular investment, you can’t be sure about the returns that you can get with it.
-When the stock market crashes, it will reflect highly on your SIP and change the amount you can receive from it.
-The most important thing with a SIP is investing for a longer duration to get higher returns.
+In addition, when the stock market crashes, it will reflect highly on your SIP and change the amount you can receive from it.
+Therefore, the most important thing with a SIP is investing for a longer duration to get higher returns.

 Which Is The Best Option?
 SIP Or Recurring Deposit: